 In May of last year, with our help, Oklahoma and Texas both passed “Reasonable Childhood Independence” bills protecting parents who — by choice or economic necessity — give their kids some unsupervised time.
 These states followed the lead of Utah which passed the first such bill in 2018.

 We are hopeful that more and more states will follow suit.
-This coming year we hope to be working in Michigan, Nebraska, Pennsylvania, Virginia, DC, Illinois, and/or Connecticut — and beyond!
+Right now we are working in Connecticut, Michigan, Nebraska, Virginia, Washington DC — and beyond!
 Please click the button below to get involved in your state.
-And if you have a story to share with us, please do.
+And if you have a story to share with us, please do!
 We will keep it private unless you wish otherwise.

 Legislative Resources FAQ

 In many states, the neglect laws are so broad and open to interpretation that some parents have been investigated simply for letting their kids play outside on their own.
 We believe most parents know best when their kids are ready to do things.
 So we are trying to get states to narrow their child neglect laws.

 Vague and broad laws can create a chilling effect.
 Parents ready to give their kids some responsibilities and independence shouldn’t have to worry that they could be second-guessed by cops or caseworkers with very different ideas of what is reasonably safe.

 Where can I find out about laws in my state?

 Every state has two sets of neglect laws—criminal and child protective.
 The police enforce criminal law, while child protective law is the purview of the child protective authorities.
 Let Grow created a set of maps that show both sets of laws in all 50 states (and DC).
 See the maps here.

 Is there model legislation?